Nutrition and Mental Health: Advanced Clinical Concepts

 Course #21-25 | 2018 | 35 pages | 15 posttest questions

 Professional Development Resources is a CPE Accredited Provider with the Commission on Dietetic Registration (CDR #PR001).
 CPE accreditation does not constitute endorsement by CDR of provider programs or materials.
-Professional Development Resources is also a provider with the Florida Council of Dietetics and Nutrition (#50-1635) and is CE Broker compliant (all courses are reported within one week of completion).
+Feedback for this activity can be sent directly to CDR.
+Professional Development Resources is also a provider with the Florida Council of Dietetics and Nutrition (#50-1635) and is CE Broker compliant (#50-1635 - all courses are reported within two business days of completion).

 This online course provides instant access to the course materials (PDF download) and CE test.
 The course is text-based (reading) and the CE test is open-book (you can print the test to mark your answers on it while reading the course document).